Escape winter in Auckland

 Waiheke is the island of wine, blanketed in vineyards with panoramic views.
 This is a haven for lovers of all types of wine all year round.
 A wine tour on Waiheke will show expertise in science, technology, award-winning international cuisine, incredible venues and the best glasses of wine you will ever taste.
 Internationally renowned Stonyridge has been named as one of the top wineries to visit on the island, enjoy a wine tasting and sample some of their finest reds perfectly paired with delicious canapés to complement them.

 Ferry to the Farmer’s Market

-Get away from the city and explore Hobsonville Point, one of Auckland’s most up-and-coming suburbs.
+Getaway from the city and explore Hobsonville Point, one of Auckland’s most up-and-coming suburbs.
 It’s only a 40-minute ferry ride from the CBD.
 And with an indoor-waterfront-Farmers’ Market waiting at the other end, it’s the ideal spot to enjoy some breakfast or lunch in winter.
 With artisan teas, funky flavoured fudge and copious organic cuisine, there’s something everyone will enjoy at the Catalina Bay Farmers’ Market.
-And it’s even open from Wednesday to Sunday, so you can visit during the week too.
+And it’s even open from Wednesday to Sunday so that you can visit during the week too.